BillMills/docker-orchestration-demo/README.md

  - The `services` key is the most important part of a `docker-compose.yml` file; it lists all the services we want to combine, in our case one called `db` for our database, and one called `app` for our Flask app.
   - `app` contains the following parameters:
     - `build`: build this image from the Dockerfile and assets found in `./app`
-    - `links`: indicates what other containers need to be able to communicate with this container via a [Docker network](https://docs.docker.com/engine/userguide/networking/).
-Note that the string `db` in this case can be used literally within this container in place of a network address; for example, the line `conn = psycopg2.connect("host='db' dbname='postgres' user='postgres'")` uses this to point Python at a postgres database on the host `db`, as if it were communicating with this database over a conventional network.
     - `depends_on`: indicates what other containers are considered dependencies of this one; in this case, `app` won't be launched until `db` is up and running.
     - `ports` maps network ports from `outside`:`inside` the container.
 In our case, the Flask app is served on port 5000 inside our container, and here we map that onto port 2154 of our docker host (ie the machine we're running Docker on).
   - `db` contains the following parameters: